 - How Long They Take to Respond: When a respondent takes a long time to answer, it often means they are shocked by what they see.

-- Factors are Known as Determinants: These factors include form, colour, shading and location, that generate a response.
+- Factors are Known as Determinants: These factors include form, color, shading and location, that generate a response.

 - Unrelated or Extra comments: These refers to any extra comment made that is not part of the primary response.

-Research has suggested that specific responses to the inkblots might be indicative of schizophrenia and possibly schizotypal personality disorder and bipolar disorder.
-However, studies show that reactions to the inkblot do not appear related to anxiety disorders, major depressive disorder, post-traumatic stress disorder, narcissistic personality disorder, antisocial personality disorder, conduct disorder or dependent personality disorder.
+Inkblot tests can diagnose schizophrenia, schizotypal personality disorder, and bipolar disorder personality assessments.
+It has been shown in various studies that reactions to the inkblot do not appear to be related to anxiety disorders, major depression, post-traumatic stress disorder, narcissistic personality disorders, antisocial personality disorders, conduct disorders, or dependent personality disorders from personality tests.

 - Myers Briggs Type Indicator (MBTI).
-This Personality assessment method may perhaps be the most remarkable and widely used instrument for personality testing.
+This Personality assessments method may perhaps be the most remarkable and widely used instrument for personality testing.
 Employers often perform this for matching employees to specific teams or departments.
-This step divides people into sixteen distinct personality types established on eight traits.
+According to the Myers & Briggs Foundation, this test helps in understanding and applying C. F. Jung’s theories.
+G. Jung.
+This step divides people into sixteen distinct personality assessments types established on eight traits.

-- Extraversion or Introversion (E or I): This is a way to describe how individuals respond and interact with the world around them.
-Extroverts are referred to as out-ward turning, and tend to enjoy more frequent social interaction, feel energized after spending time with other people and are action-oriented.
+- Extraversion or Introversion (E or I): Behavioral responses to personality assessments describe how individuals interact with them.
+Extroverts are referred to as out-ward turning and tend to enjoy more frequent social interaction, feel energized after spending time with other people and are action-oriented.
 Introverts are referred to as inward-turning, and they tend to feel recharged after spending time alone, enjoy deep and meaningful social interactions and are thought-oriented.
-At one point or the other, we all exhibit introversion and extraversion to some extent, but most of us tend to have an overall preference for one or the other.
+At one point or the other, we all exhibit introversion and extraversion to some extent.
+However, most of us tend to favor one personality assessments over the other.

 - Sensing or Intuition (S or I): These scales define how individuals gather information from the world around them.
-Every individual spends some time sensing or intuiting, depending on the situation.
-Individuals who prefer sensing tend to pay a great deal of attention to the real world, especially to what they can learn with their senses.
+Depending on personality assessments, every individual spends time sensing and intuiting.
+Individuals who prefer sensing tend to pay a great deal of attention to the real world, especially to learn with their senses.
 Individuals who prefer intuition pay more attention to things like impressions and patterns.
-They enjoy imagining the future, abstract theories and thinking about possibilities.
+Their love of the future, abstract theories, and possibilities brings them into personality tests.

 - Thinking or Feeling (T or F): This scales focuses on how individuals make decisions based on the information they have gathered from their sensing or intuition functions.
-Individuals who prefer thinking place a greater emphasis on objective data and facts.
+People who prefer thinking place a greater emphasis on objective data and facts in their personality assessments.
 They are consistent, impersonal and logical when making decisions.
 People who like feelings are more likely to consider individuals and emotions when making decisions.

 - Judging or Perceiving (J or P): This scale involves how people deal with the outside world.
-People who prefer structure and firm decisions lean towards judging.
+Judging personality assessments tends to be a preference of those who value structure and firm decisions.
 Individuals who lean towards perceiving are more flexible, adaptable and open.

 - Thematic Apperception Test (TAT).
-One of the most widely used personality tests is the Thematic Apperception Test.
+One of the most widely used personality assessments is the Thematic Apperception Test.
 TAT is a type of assessment that involves describing vague scenes.
 This evaluation method is known as the picture interpretation technique.
-TAT is used to learn more about a person, assess someone for psychological conditions, help screen job candidates, determine if an individual matches a crime suspect’s profile, and help people express their feelings.
+A TAT is used to learn about a person, analyze psychological conditions, help screen job candidates, determine if an individual matches a crime suspect’s profile, and help people express their feelings in personality assessments.